pohlai88/AI-BOS-Finance/packages/canon/A-Governance/A-CONT/CONT_03_DatabaseArchitecture.md

 **Positioning:** *"AI-BOS governs Postgres anywhere."*

+**Migration-Friendly:** Source-of-truth can remain external (e.g., Autocount, ERPNext, legacy ERP) during migration.
+AI-BOS can run in **audit/extraction mode first**, becoming the system of record only when the customer is ready.

 ### 1.3 The Governance Gap We Fill

 We replace the **messy human process**, not the database: